CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ## 1\.
 AWS for OTA Updates

-AWS is a reliable option for hosting [Capacitor OTA updates](https://capgo.app/ja/), though it requires more setup compared to platforms designed specifically for this purpose.
+AWS is a reliable option for hosting [React Native OTA updates](https://capgo.app/ja/), though it requires more setup compared to platforms designed specifically for this purpose.
 Let’s break down AWS’s main features for delivering OTA updates.

 ### Storage and Content Delivery